clb953/KMOChanges2806/canterbury/20c-canterbury-home/README.md

 [![](https://v3.juncture-digital.org/images/wb.svg)](https://v3.juncture-digital.org/wb)

-`ve-header title="20th Century Canterbury" background=gh:kent-map/images/banners/Millennium banner.jpg.sticky`
+`ve-header title="20th Century Canterbury" background=gh:kent-map/images/banners/20c.jpg .sticky`

 This collection of short essays covers a range of themes that help explain how Canterbury developed into the city that it is today.